QwenLM/qwen-code-action/README.md

 2. **Custom GitHub App (Recommended):** For the most secure and flexible authentication, we recommend creating a custom GitHub App.

-For detailed setup instructions for both Google and GitHub authentication, go to the [**Authentication documentation**](./docs/authentication.md).
+For detailed setup instructions for both Qwen and GitHub authentication, go to the [**Authentication documentation**](./docs/authentication.md).

 ## Observability